https://hgic.clemson.edu/

 Barklice

-A ‘herd’ of barklice on a tree.
+A ‘herd’ of immature barklice on a tree.
+Note how they do not have fully formed wings.

-A ‘herd’ of barklice on a tree.
+A ‘herd’ of immature barklice on a tree.
+Note how they do not have fully formed wings.

 Photo: Herbert A. Pase III, Bugwood.org

-Extensive webbing from barklice on tree trunk and limbs.
+Extensive webbing from barklice on tree branches.

-Extensive webbing from barklice on tree trunk and limbs.
+Extensive webbing from barklice on tree branches.

 Photo: Gerald J. Lenhard, Bugwood.org